Anitachristie/Bike-Sales-Analysis/README.md

 1. Table population using IF function.
 2. Currency formatting.
 3. Removing duplicates or blank cells.
-4. Generating pivot tables and pivot charts to visualize our findings.
+4. Generating pivot tables and pivot charts to visualize findings.
 5. Compiling all charts and filters into a cohesive dashboard.

 ---
 ### Exploratory Data Analysis
-This involved exploring the purchase data to answer key quesyions, such as:
+This involved exploring the purchase data to answer key questions, such as:
-- What is the average income of those who purchased bikes?
+- What is the average income of those who purchased these bikes?
-- What is the distance covered by those who purchased bikes?
+- What is the distance covered by those who purchased these bikes?
 - Which age group purchased the most bikes?

 ---